Nikhil2800/Java_SpringBoot_Project/README.md

 Student Management App built with Java, Spring Boot, and utilizing MySQL as the database management system and Thymeleaf as the template engine

-Features
+Features :

 View a list of student.

 Add new student to the database.

 Update existing student information.

 Delete student from the database.

 Technologies Used

 Java

 Spring Boot

 Thymeleaf

 MySQL

-HTML
+HTML5

+css3

 Bootstrap

 Requirements Java Development Kit (JDK) 8 or higher.

 MySQL database server.
 Maven build tool.

 Before running the application, make sure to set up the MySQL database with the required schema and data.